 \emph{Two-species Coulomb crystals---} As indicated previously, two-species Coulomb crystals constitute a very interesting and special type of Coulomb crystal.
 It is instructive to draw a comparison with normal solids formed through electronic (chemical) bindings between the atomic constituencies.
 In this case, when more atomic species are involved, various alloys form.
 In contrast, in Coulomb crystals the confined ions are mainly interacting through the repulsive Coulomb forces at a distance that inhibits chemical bonding.
-Consequently, the structural organization of two simultaneously trapped ion species will be one that minimizes the sum of the potential energy of all ions.
+Consequently, the structural organization of two simultaneously trapped ion species is the one that minimizes the potential energy of all ions.
 Since in both linear Paul (rf) traps and Penning traps, the effective confining potential in the plane perpendicular to the static confining direction depends on both the charge and mass of a specific ion species, a two-species Coulomb crystal will generally lead to a separation of the two species with respect to this plane.
-This type of separation has been observed in both types of traps, where the strongest bound species forms a cylinder-like central structure within an ellipsoidal, globally shaped crystal and has been reported in\,\cite{Hornekaer:2001,Mortensen:2007}.
-Examples of such two species crystals are presented in Fig.~\ref{fig:Two species crystals} and Fig.~\ref{fig:Two isotope crystals}.
-Only in the specific cases when the charge-to-mass ratio of the two species is the same, will they mix as has been observed experimentally in experiments with $^{26}Mg^{+}$ and $^{24}MgD^{+}$ ions \cite{Molhave:2000}, as well as in simulations of two-species ion systems where one species has both double the mass and charge of the other species \cite{Matthey:2003}.
-In the latter case it was found that the ground state of an infinite system would be a simple cubic (SC) lattice with the unit cell consisting of one species at a corner and the other displaced half way the $\langle 111\rangle$ diagonal, similar to chemically bound CsCl crystals in solid state.
+This type of separation consists of the strongest bound species forming a cylinder-like central structure within an embedding spheroidal, globally shaped crystal and has been reported in\,\cite{Hornekaer:2001,Mortensen:2007}.
+Examples are shown in Fig.~\ref{fig:Two species crystals} and Fig.~\ref{fig:Two isotope crystals}.
+When the charge-to-mass ratio of the two species is the same, the two species mix.
+This has been observed in experiments where the two trapped species were $^{26}$Mg$^{+}$ and $^{24}$MgD$^{+}$ ions \cite{Molhave:2000}.
+It was also reported in molecular dynamics simulations where one species has both double the mass and charge of the other \cite{Matthey:2003}.
+In the latter case, the ground state of an infinite system is expected to be a simple cubic lattice with the unit cell consisting of one species at a corner and the other displaced half way the $\langle 111\rangle$ diagonal, similar to chemically bound CsCl crystals in solid state.